Gluten-Free Thanksgiving Feast

 -Salt and pepper, to taste

 1. Melt butter in a small skillet over medium heat.
-Add potato starch and whisk 3 to 5 minutes until the roux is light brown and well combined.
+Add potato starch and whisk 3 to 5 minutes until the gluten free roux is light brown and well combined.
 Set aside.

 2. In a medium-size saucepan, bring to boil chicken broth, pan drippings (if any), pear juice, thyme and dark meat turkey.
 If you don’t have pan drippings, add 1 cup additional broth.

-3. Add roux one tablespoon at a time, whisking constantly 1 to 2 minutes between each addition until gravy is smooth and thickens slightly.
+3. Add gluten free roux one tablespoon at a time, whisking constantly 1 to 2 minutes between each addition until the gluten free gravy is smooth and thickens slightly.
 Then simmer over low heat until gravy reduces to about 4 cups, about 10 minutes.

 4. Stir in rum, if desired, and season with salt and pepper, to taste.
 Serve warm.